anupamadeo/Menu-Help-App/README.md

 The user-facing tool built as part of this project is aimed to quickly find out answers to common menu related questions

-This tool will be written as a mobile app, for smartphones that can take pictures, and have internet connection to communicate with the backend service

 The purpose of this project is to:
   Create A map of DISH and PRICE from the extracted text of the menu image